ramajoballester/sensus-loci/docs/source/readme.md

-3D object detection from infrastructure for autonomous driving
+3D object detection from infrastructure for autonomous driving.
+Check the [documentation](https://sensus-loci.readthedocs.io/en/latest/) for more information.